DyogenIBENS/PhylDiag/README.md

 # PhylDiag
 [![DOI](https://zenodo.org/badge/19742670.svg)](https://zenodo.org/badge/latestdoi/19742670)

+From the comparison of two extant genomes and corresponding gene trees (or gene families), PhylDiag detects conserved segments, i.e. segments of chromosomes unbroken during evolution.

 **Inputs**
-1. two extant genomes, G1 and G2
+1. two extant *genomes*, G1 and G2
-2. gene families, F
+2. *gene families*, F

 A genome is a set of chromosomes.
 A chromosome is a list of genes.
-A gene is a pair (geneName, strand).
+A gene is a pair (gene name, strand).

 F is an associative array that links, for each family
+* the family name (**key**)
+* to the set of names of the descendant genes (**values**)

-* a familyName (**key**), often the name of the ancestral gene, at the root of the family
+The name of the family is often the name of the ancestral gene, at the root of the gene family.
-* to the set of descendant genes (**values**) {descendantGeneName1, ..., descendantGeneNameN}

 If you use phylogenetic gene trees, utils in LibsDyogen/scripts  can convert your trees into gene families.

 **Outputs**
 * Either (depending on the options of PhylDiag)
+    * *conserved segments*
+    * or *synteny blocks*, if
+        * the identification of micro-rearrangements,
-    * conserved segments
+        * identification of mono-genic conserved segments,
-    * or synteny blocks (if the identification of micro-rearrangements and the identification of mono-genic conserved segments are disabled)
+        * identification of mono-genic inversions

+        are disabled

 PhylDiag is explained in more details in two publications
 1. [PhylDiag : identifying complex synteny blocks that include tandem duplications using phylogenetic gene trees](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-268)